 METHOD:

-In a small saucepan, combine the water, salt, and nutmeg with 2 tablespoons of butter and bring to a boil over high heat.
+In a medium saucepan, combine the water, salt, nutmeg, and 2 tablespoons of butter.
+Bring to a boil over medium-high heat.

-Immediately add the flour all at once when the mixture comes to a boil and beat the dough with a wooden spoon until it is thick and comes away from the side of the pan.
-Continue cooking and stirring to dry out the dough, for about 30 seconds.
-Transfer the dough to a medium mixing bowl and allow the dough to cool slightly for about 5 minutes.
+Add the flour all at once and stir vigorously with a wooden spoon until the mixture forms a thick dough that pulls away from the sides of the pan.
+Continue cooking and stirring for 30 seconds to dry out the dough slightly.
+Transfer the dough to a medium mixing bowl and let cool for 5 minutes.

-Arrange the gnocchi in the dish.
-Sprinkle with the remaining 2 tablespoons of cheese.
-Bake until puffed, about 25 minutes.
+Arrange the gnocchi in the prepared dish.
+Dot with the remaining tablespoon of butter and sprinkle with the remaining 2 tablespoons of cheese.
+Bake for about 25 minutes, or until puffed and lightly golden.

 VARIATION: